EMPAT94/empat94.github.io/_gs/Chapter 37 - Crypto Keys.md

 "Uh..."
 'Shit!'
 I didn't know what to say.
 I surveyed the inside of the tent, foolishly hoping for some justification to jump at me.
 'Should I just come clean?'
 I hesitated in replying, cursing myself for the blunder.
 I dithered for a good while before I heard a chuckle.
 I glanced up and saw Kai smiling kindly.
 "We all have our secrets, my dear.
 Fear not, I won't pry into yours."

 "T-Thanks," I exhaled out.
-The talk stalled for a bit until Kai had another sip and queried, "Would you tell me some tales for your homeworld?"
+The talk stalled for a bit until Kai had another sip and queried, "Would you tell me some tales of your home world?"

 Soon we slid back into an amiable conversation as the sun slowly crested the horizon, the vibrant colors of the tent fading into shades of grey.